nzakas/understandinges6/manuscript/02-Functions.md

 ## Arrow Functions

 One of the most interesting new parts of ECMAScript 6 are arrow functions.
-Arrow functions are, as the name suggests, functions defined with a new syntax that uses an "arrow" (`=>`) as part of the syntax.
+Arrow functions are, as the name suggests, functions defined with a new syntax that uses an "arrow" (`=>`).
 However, arrow functions behave differently than traditional JavaScript functions in a number of important ways:

 * **Lexical `this` binding** - The value of `this` inside of the function is determined by where the arrow function is defined not where it is used.
 * **Not `new`able** - Arrow functions cannot be used a constructors and will throw an error when used with `new`.